Posts

 Image

 I received Main Board v0.3 back from OSHPark and the TB6612FNG IC did not seem to line-up with the contacts on the board.
 It was, in fact, about a millimeter too wide.
 I had anticipated a challenge, as this was to be my first attempt at soldering surface-mount.
-But this footprint problem was not an issue that I had not expected to encounter.
+But this footprint problem was not an issue that I had expected to encounter.
 I had taken a SSOP-24 footprint from KiCad's library and modified it only in that I joined adjacent pads for the motor connections.
 Looking at the TB6612FNG datasheet, I confirmed from the drawings that the footprint I used was not wide enough.
 Yet another reminder to check and double-check datasheets.
 So I did attempt to bend the IC pins to see if I couldn't work the chip on somehow, so that I could test the board functionality.
 But, with the pins bent back, even a bit, they became impossible to solder.
 I did briefly consider attempting to bodge wires onto the chip and in that way connect it to the board.
-But it looked like an exercise...
+But it looked like an exercise in ...

 Infrared reception